 - Coumestrol– found in high concentrations of sprouted soy and red clover.

 Note: It is important to know that in order for phytoestrogens to be metabolized by the body properly, healthy intestinal flora is essential.
-Be sure that you are also consuming healthy pre-biotics, and probiotics such as fermented foods like kimchi, saurkraut, kombucha, yogurt, kefir, ect.
+Be sure that you are also consuming healthy pre-biotics, and probiotics such as fermented foods like kimchi, saurkraut, kombucha, yogurt, and kefir.

 What About Estrogen Dominance or Low Estrogen?